-Glam it up on Pinterest.
+Glam it up on Pinterest

-Pin images that are very visually attractive.
+Pin images that are very visually attractive to your board.

 On Pinterest, you can have collections (boards) of images, whether they are your own or pinned from another person.
 Other people visiting your page may repin your images or follow you to see what more you will share.

-Just like on Twitter, you can mix pins and add your own perspective.
+Mix pins and add your own perspective.

 Consider having boards that are not directly connected to your brand.